sparabu/eddie2/PRD.md

   - Offline support with error handling
   - Enhanced authentication state management
   - Improved error handling and user feedback
+  - Secure sign-out process with proper cleanup
+  - Admin tools for user management

 ### 6.2 Known Issues
 - File picker package shows warnings about missing implementations for desktop platforms
 - These warnings don't affect web functionality but should be addressed for desktop deployment
 - Firestore connectivity may experience intermittent issues in certain network environments
 - Google Sign-In shows deprecation warnings for the `signIn` method which will need to be addressed in a future update
+- Some users may experience a delay in chat dialogue appearing after submitting the first message

 ### 6.3 Next Steps
 - Address file picker warnings for better desktop platform support